São Paulo (state): Airports

 Every day nearly 100,000 people pass through São Paulo-Guarulhos International Airport (IATA: GRU, ICAO: SBGR), which connects Brazil to 28 countries.
 There are 370 companies established there, generating 53,000 jobs.
-The original airport's two terminals are designed to handle 20.5 million passengers a year, but the recently opened third terminal expanded the capacity for 42 million users.

-São Paulo International Airport is also one of the main air cargo hubs in Brazil.
+The original airport's two terminals are designed to handle 20.5 million passengers a year, but the recently opened third terminal expanded the capacity for 42 million users.São Paulo International Airport is also one of the main air cargo hubs in Brazil.
 The roughly 100 cargo flights a day carry everything from fruits grown in the São Francisco Valley to medications.
 The airport's cargo terminal is South America's largest and stands behind only Mexico City's in all of Latin America.
 In 2013, over 343 thousand metric tons of freight passed through the container terminal.

-Congonhas-São Paulo Airport or just Congonhas Airport (IATA: CGH, ICAO: SBSP) is one of São Paulo's three commercial airports, situated 8 kilometres (5 miles) from the city downtown at Washington Luís Avenue, in the Campo Belo district.
+São Paulo–Congonhas Airport or just Congonhas Airport (IATA: CGH, ICAO: SBSP) is one of São Paulo's three commercial airports, situated 8 kilometres (5 miles) from the city downtown at Washington Luís Avenue, in the Campo Belo district.
 It is owned by the City of São Paulo and managed by Infraero.
 In 2013, it was the busiest airport in Brazil in terms of aircraft movements and the second busiest in terms of passengers, handling 209,555 aircraft movements and 17,119,530 passengers.

 Located 14 kilometers from downtown Campinas and 99 kilometers from the city of São Paulo, Viracopos-Campinas International Airport (IATA: VCP, ICAO: SBKP) can be reached by three highways: Santos Dumont, Bandeirantes and Anhanguera.
 The city of Campinas is one of Brazil's leaders in technology.
 Besides excellent highway connections, it is the location of major universities and many high-tech companies.
 Because of this, the airport is one of Infraero's highest investment priorities.
 The old "landing field" as it was called has become one of the main connection points in Latin America.

 The air cargo import/export terminal of Campinas has an area of over 81,000 square meters.
 The airport began to concentrate in the international air cargo sector in the 1990s and today this is the airports leading source of revenue.
 Since 1995, Infraero has been investing to implement the first phase of the airport's master plan, making major improvements to the cargo and passenger terminals.
 The first phase was completed in the first half of 2004, when the airport received new departure and arrival lounges, public areas and commercial concessions.
 In 2012, the airport received a new terminal, it has since been privatized.